2501/Plantorio/README.md

 # Core Concept
 Seeking a better future, you bought a greenhousing asteroid near the orbit of Jupiter, critical to feeding the outer system.
 When you arrived, however, you found little equipment and all the seeds mis-labeled.
 At least the shipping drones still visit!
 Time to literally grow a fortune.

+# Running the Game
+`npm start` from the repo root.

 # Features
 - Grow plants manually at first, such as water each day and harvesting by hand
 - As you sell plants, earn money to purchase new machines, seeds, and upgrades